snapframework/snap-website/templates/docs/tutorials/heist.md

 ### The `<content>` tag

-Sometimes it is useful to pass information (usually in the form of XML data) into the template when it is applied so the template can insert it in useful places.
+Sometimes it is useful to pass information (usually in the form of HTML data) into the template when it is applied so the template can insert it in useful places.
 This allows you to build page templates that are not just static blocks of code.